Distributed Attack-Robust Submodular Maximization for Multi-Robot Planning: Conclusion

 We worked towards securing swarm-robotics applications against worst-case attacks resulting in robot withdrawals.
 Particularly, we proposed \alg, a distributed robust submodular optimization algorithm. \alg is general-purpose: it applies to any Problem~\ref{pro:dis_resi_sub}'s instance.
 We proved \alg runs faster than its centralized counterpart, without compromising approximation performance.
 We demonstrated both its running time and near-optimality in Gazebo and MATLAB simulations of {active target tracking}. {However, in \texttt{DRM}, each clique assumes the number of attacks $\alpha_k$ to be the total number of attacks $\alpha$, which can be too conservative if the robots are partitioned into many small-size cliques.
 To relax this conservativeness, we leveraged the 3-hop neighboring communications to present an improved version of \texttt{DRM}, called \texttt{IDRM}.
 We showed that \texttt{IDRM} improves the target-tracking performance of \texttt{DRM} with comparative running time. }

-\rev{Note that, with \texttt{DCP} (Algorithm~\ref{alg:EDNCCA}), the clique partition solely depends on the positions of robots and the communication range.
+Note that, with \texttt{DCP} (Algorithm~\ref{alg:EDNCCA}), the clique partition solely depends on the positions of robots and the communication range.
 If robots have a very long communication range, they are likely to be all part of a single clique and then \texttt{DRM} would be the same as \crel.
 One way to address this issue is to intelligently manage the number of cliques to control the trade-off between complexity and optimality.
-Hence, one future research direction is to design such clique partition approaches that can be complementary to \texttt{DCP}.}
+Hence, one future research direction is to design such clique partition approaches that can be complementary to \texttt{DCP}.
+Another potential improvement on \texttt{DCP} is to relax its 3-hop communication constraints.
+One way is to employ an anytime communication protocol that is tolerant to the failures of communication channels.
+Another direction is to enable asynchronous communication and achieve tolerance to communication delays.

-A second future direction is to secure the team performance when the number of worst-case attacks is unknown. \rev{One heuristic approach to infer the number of attacks $\alpha_k$ distributively for cliques without knowing $\alpha$ is presented in Algorithm~\ref{alg:alpha_find} (Appendix-D).
-However, Algorithm~\ref{alg:alpha_find} is a heuristic approach that aims to secure the \textit{expected} worst-case performance and thus may not have guarantees against a specific number of worst-case attacks.
-Therefore, our future work is focused on designing algorithms that have approximation guarantees against the unknown number of attacks.} A third future avenue is to investigate other attack or failure models, e.g., random failures~\cite{park2018robust,zhou2018approximation}, and design corresponding distributed robust algorithms.
+A second future direction is to secure the team performance when the number of worst-case attacks is unknown.
+One heuristic approach to infer the number of attacks $\alpha_k$ distributively for cliques without knowing $\alpha$ is presented in the arXiv version \cite{zhou2019distributedatt} (cf. Algorithm 5 in Appendix-D of \cite{zhou2019distributedatt}).
+However, this algorithm is a heuristic approach that aims to secure the \textit{expected} worst-case performance and thus may not have guarantees against a specific number of worst-case attacks.
+Therefore, our future work is focused on designing algorithms that have approximation guarantees against the unknown number of attacks.
+A third future avenue is to investigate other attack or failure models, e.g., random failures~\cite{park2018robust,zhou2018approximation}, and design corresponding distributed robust algorithms.